What is best for Responsive Website Design: Fold or Above the FoldNovember 11, 2017

 Find your path.
 Is it scrolling?

 The research indicates that the presence of scrollbar in a website is enough to define there is something more to read.
 To take a step closer towards scrolling, Apple, a renowned company, had made a default setting where there was no scrollbar.
 It shows folks do scroll.
-They are familiar to it and do not need any visual clue anymore.
+They are familiar with it and do not need any visual clue anymore.
 If visitors are interested in the content you have published, they definitely scroll down.

 Instead click more, scrolling is efficient as people feel it easy and faster to use.
 Sometimes, people scroll the page before it is fully loaded, for that matter, content below the fold gets direct viewership rather above the fold content.
 So, let’s come out of the myth of using ‘above the fold’ for all.